percona/pmm-doc/docs/using/platform/dbaas.md

 2. Identify the DB cluster to suspend or resume.

-3. In the *Actions* column, open the vertical dots menu <i class="uil uil-ellipsis-v"></i> and click the required action.
+3. In the *Actions* column, open the <i class="uil uil-ellipsis-v"></i> menu and click the required action:

+    - For active clusters, click *Suspend*.
+    - For paused clusters, click *Resume*.

 !!! seealso "See also"